JulNadeauCA/libagar/CONTRIBUTING.md

 #### **Support us on Patreon or GitHub**

 Exclusive content including articles, code and tutorials will be available on the [LibAgar Patreon](https://patreon.com/libagar).
-The same tiers are also made available also through [GitHub Sponsors](https://github.com/sponsors/JulNadeauCA).
+The same tiers are available also through [GitHub Sponsors](https://github.com/sponsors/JulNadeauCA).

 #### **Reporting bugs**